Understanding a Legal Will

 Different Types of Wills

 There are different types of wills that can be created in Nova Scotia.
 A holographic will is a handwritten will that is not witnessed, but is only valid in certain circumstances.
-A formal will is the most common type of will, and is created with the assistance of a lawyer or notary public.
+A formal will is the most common type of will, and is created with the assistance of a lawyer or by yourself with or without the assistance of another.

 Common Mistakes to Avoid